feathersjs/docs/api/hooks.md

       context => {
         const userId = context.result.userId;

-        // context.app.service('users').get returns a Promise already
-        return context.app.service('users').get(userId).then(user => {
-          // Update the result (the message)
+        // Also pass the `params` so we get a secure version of the user const user = await context.app.service('users').get(userId, context.params);

         context.result.user = user;

         // Returning will resolve the promise with the `context` object return context;
-        });
       }
     ]
   }
 });
 ```

-> __Note:__ A common issue when hooks are not running in the expected order is a missing `return` statement of a promise at the top level of the hook function.
+> __Note:__ A common issue when hooks are not running in the expected order is a missing `await` statement.

 > **Important:** Most Feathers service calls and newer Node packages already return Promises.
 They can be returned and chained directly.
-There is no need to instantiate your own `new Promise` instance in those cases.
+There usually is no need to instantiate your own `new Promise` instance.

 ### Converting callbacks